AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 avoid cases where modifying a subcomponent can violate the subtype predicate of an enclosing object.]

 .. todo:: Add the Dynamic_Predicate aspect to SPARK 2014.
+To be completed
+          in a post-Release 1 version of this document.

 Objects and Named Numbers
 -------------------------